**Congratulations! Nagasaki has been selected by the New York Times as the 17th place in 2026 Travel Destinations: 52 Places to Go This Year.**

-Meet at the Shinkansen Entrance of JR Nagasaki Station, the Guide will be holding a welcome board with the HIS logo.
-You will travel independently from Hakata to Nagasaki.
+◆Meet at the front of Shinkansen gate of Nagasaki Station, the Guide will be holding a welcome board with the HIS logo. ◆We will travel independently from Hakata to Nagasaki.
 Round-trip JR tickets (Relay Kamome & Nishi-Kyushu Shinkansen lines) will be delivered to your hotel in Fukuoka in advance.

 Must visit place in Nagasaki!
 This is the one that transplanted and restored the six Meiji period Western-style buildings that were scattered around the city, with the old grabber houses, former ringer houses, and old ortho-houses of the designated national important cultural assets at the core.
 It is familiar to many people as a foreign tourist attraction, more than 1 million tourists a year.